 What will happen depends on the buyer, and the building’s size and condition.
 Depending on the building size, you may face the following issues.

 These can be converted to condominiums and are where Ellis and OMI evictions are most likely to occur.

 These buildings cannot be converted to condominiums and thus a new owner is very unlikely to be evicting for an Ellis or OMI.
 The biggest danger is likely to be harassment.
 For example, landlords may try to get tenants to sign new, more restrictive rental agreements or they may try to take away services.
 Often the harassment is aimed at longer-term tenants paying affordable rents, since landlords will want to make their investment as profitable as possible in as little time as they can.

-You do not have to fill out or sign this agreement unless your rental agreement requires that you must fill out any estoppel agreements or similar requests; it is for the landlord’s convenience.
+You do not have to fill out or sign this form unless your rental agreement requires that you fill out any estoppel agreements or similar requests; it is for the landlord’s convenience.
 Any statements you agree to (explicitly or through omission) may come back to haunt you later.
-For example, if you had an oral agreement to use the backyard and you fail to include this in your estoppel, you may lose that right.
+For example, if you had an oral agreement to use the backyard and you fail to include this in your form, you may lose that right.
 Note, though, that if the landlord questions whether or not you are a “protected tenant” for purposes of owner move-in evictions (i.e., senior, disabled, or family with children), you must answer this in order to assert your protected status later.

 Do I have to sign a new rental agreement?